wznmickey/linuxParty/slides.md

 ---
 # Package Manager and installing software

-Most distribution have a built-in App Store coming with the installation.
-Installing software is a one-click there.
-They are developed based on various **package managers** and there are still many advance operations that you still need to use CLI to control.
+Most distribution have a built-in App Store based on some **package managers**.
+It is easy to use UI but some operations still need your CLI.
 Package managers automatically connect to a central software repository (you may need to change it to a mirror in China), download and install software for you.
 For Ubuntu and FOCS Debian, the package manager used is apt.
 Software installation is made easy and straightforward with the presence of package managers.

 - To install software, run `sudo apt install <software-name>`
 - To upgrade the system, run `sudo apt update && sudo apt upgrade`